niksy/dotfiles/README.md

 	$ sh dotfiles unlink
 	```

 4. For your convenience there is a `dotfiles refresh` command which will source all the files (except `.osx_defaults`) if you’ve made some changes.
 That command is aliased to `dfr` for even more convenience :)

+	Also, if you want to view root directory of your dotfiles, command `dotfiles view` will do that for you.

 ### Custom options